-George Tolley is President of RCF, a Professor Emeritus of Economics at the University of Chicago, and the author or co-author of over 20 books and over 60 articles in professional journals.
-He has held executive positions in the Federal Government, including Deputy Assistant Secretary of the Treasury for Tax Policy and Director of the Economic Development Division of the U.S. Department of Agriculture.
+Dr. Tolley has held executive positions in the Federal Government, including Deputy Assistant Secretary of the Treasury for Tax Policy and Director of the Economic Development Division of the U.S. Department of Agriculture.
 Dr. Tolley was Director of the Center for Urban Studies at the University of Chicago from 1978 to 1985.
 He has held visiting professorships at Purdue University, the University of California at Berkeley, Nankai University, and Guelph University.